 - Which particular date should I do this?

 The idea is for you to plan days with a realistic workload so you feel productive and have a sense of achievement.
-And for those days when you have more to do than time available, I’ll introduce in a separate post the concept of the 4D’s to help you streamline your workload.
+And for those days when you have more to do than time available, I’ll introduce next month the concept of the 4D’s to help you streamline your workload.
 In the meantime, check my time management coaching programme.
 In just three 2-hour sessions, I can help you regain control over your time.